Employee Vs. Independent Contractor?

 3. Integration of Services

-When the success of a particular project is dependent upon the performance of
+When the success of a particular project is dependent

-certain services, especially for a lengthy period in ongoing manner, the worker
+upon the performance of certain services, especially for a lengthy period in

-who performs those services must necessarily be subject to a certain amount of
+ongoing manner, the worker who performs those services must necessarily be

-control by the service recipient.
-Integration of the worker's services into the
+of the worker's services into the business operations generally shows that

-business operations generally shows that the worker is subject to direction and
+the worker is subject to direction and control.

 EMPLOYEE